Where can I go? | Coronavirus Customer Hub

 We know there’s a lot of uncertainty with travel at the moment, so we want you to know we’ve got your back.

-To provide you with flexibility for your travel plans we're waiving change fees* on domestic bookings for travel between 15 March 2020 and 31 January 2021.
+To provide you with flexibility for your travel plans we're waiving change and cancellation fees on bookings for travel up to 30 June 2021 when you book by 31 March 2021.
+Changes and cancellations must be made before your travel date.
+Fare differences may apply.

 How to book